 In order to protect against the risk of default in operations with debtors, the Bank takes the following measures to regulate receivables: rescheduling, restructuring, taking over properties in order to collect receivables, initiating court proceedings and other measures.
-The Bank grants rescheduling and restructuring to debtors with problems in operations in accordance with the conditions from the Decision on classification of balance sheet assets and off-balance sheet items.
+The Bank grants rescheduling and restructuring to debtors with problems in operations in accordance with the conditions from the Decision on classification of balance sheet assets and off-balance sheet.

-As of 31 December 2020, the Bank had 3 rescheduled and 12 restructured loans of corporate customers, as well 2 rescheduled and 40 restructured loans of retail customers.
+As of 31 December 2023, the Bank had 4 rescheduled of corporate customers and 11 restructured of retail customers.

-As of 31 December 2019, the Bank had 10 restructured loans of corporate customers, as well as 47 restructured loans of retail customers.
+As at 31 December 2022, the Bank had 9 restructured corporate loans, and 14 restructured retail loans.